Reds, Moustakas complete $64 million, 4-year deal

 The Reds have become active in free agency the last two years, trying to escape a rut of six straight losing seasons.
-They signed Moustakas from the NL Central-rival Brewers.
-The 31-year-old infielder will plug the Reds’ hole at second base, which opened when Scooter Gennett got hurt and then was traded at midseason.
+Moustakas, 31, will plug the Reds’ hole at second base, which opened when Scooter Gennett got hurt and then was traded at midseason.

+“He brings out the best in all around him,” said Dick Williams, president of baseball operations.
+“We set off this offseason thinking about ways to upgrade our offense, and I think having Mike swing the bat in the lineup somewhere is going to really shake things up.”

 Cincinnati scored the fourth-fewest runs in the NL last season despite one of the league’s most hitter-friendly ballparks.
 Bulking up on offense is their top priority in the offseason.